All services at Source Medical are confidential.

-- Make sure you’re pregnant – Before wrestling with all of the emotions that go into scheduling an abortion it’s important to verify that you’re actually pregnant.
-Even if you have taken a home pregnancy test, you need a medical quality pregnancy test to confirm it.
+Before wrestling with all of the emotions that go into scheduling an abortion it’s important to verify that you’re actually pregnant.
+Even if you have taken a home pregnancy test, you need a medical quality pregnancy test

-This is determined by how far along your pregnancy dates.
-An ultrasound is required to establish actual gestational age before you can be sure what options are available to you.
+This is determined how far along your pregnancy dates.
+And ultrasound is required to establish actual gestations age be fore you can be sure what options are available to you.

 If you’re not a candidate for a medical abortion or if the medical abortion fails, a surgical abortion is necessary.
 There are different surgical procedures used at different abortion clinics, but the most common surgical abortion procedures include manual vacuum aspiration, dilation and curettage, and dilation and evacuation.

 How much does an abortion cost?

 Cost for abortion services vary by location and procedure.

 Some women report regrets after having an abortion.